nadu-pitt/nadu-pitt.github.io/research.md

 ---

 Our research goal is to improve human performance, safety, and well-being by applying human factors, data analytics, and cognitive science to the analysis, design, and evaluation of the intelligent systems.
+See the most updated publication list [here](https://scholar.google.com/citations?hl=en&user=MaiIv1cAAAAJ&view_op=list_works).
 Research topics include:

 <a role="button" href="#bm1" class="btn btn-primary btn-md">Human Factors in Intelligent Transportation Systems </a>